knrafto/prover/README.md

 An experimental theorem prover.
 Everything is work in progress (including the name).

-Right now the theorem prover can type-check things, and even infer a few typeson its own.
-In addition, there's a VS Code extension for syntax highlighting and error messages.
-See `doc/language.md` for a description of the syntax, and `examples/basics.pf` for an example.
+Currently, the theorem prover can perform basic type checking and type inference (enough to prove properties about the natural numbers, say), but many quality-of-life features are still missing.
+See `doc/language.md` for a description of the syntax, and `examples/basics.pf` for some examples.

+In addition, there's a VS Code extension for interactive semantic highlighting and error messages.

 # Prerequisites (macOS)